Roots absorbing water and nutrients.

 8. Sometimes newly planted trees and shrubs will thrive for many years as they grow.
 As they get bigger their water demand hugely increases and they compete with each other for limited supplies of water.
 Roots can explore extensively but if they eventually reach already dehydrated soil or depleted water reserves under tarmac or buildings they will suffer in dry periods.
 Often the weakest trees or shrubs will die.

 9. Sometimes an established plant might die for no apparent reason.
-A very rare occurrence that I have sometimes witnessed and once personally experienced was something toxic buried deep in the ground.
-Most of us do not know the long term history of our site.
+A very rare occurrence that I have sometimes witnessed and recently personally experienced was something toxic buried deep in the ground.
+Most of us do not know the long term history of our garden.
 Goodness knows what might have been buried down there and roots can go very deep.

 Oh dear, I have found another reason for digging!